 Dr. Harvey’s Health & Shine Omega 3 Fish Oil liquid supplement contains a variety of wild-caught Nordic fish for natural sources of Omega-3 fatty acids for your pup’s health and wellness.
 The smell is not as strong as others, but it is not completely odorless.
 If your dog is picky, this may not be the best option, as some dogs do not like the taste.
 This brand would be okay if it weren’t so expensive to use with bigger dogs with an average of 4 to 5 pumps per dose.
 If you have a small dog that also isn’t picky, this fish oil may work.
 We recommend trying Paws & Pals Wild Salmon Oil for more nutrition and better value compared to Dr. Harvey’s Fish Oil supplement.

 When shopping for fish oil for your dog, it’s important to check for top quality and naturally sourced fish oil rich in fatty acids and Omegas for a boost in your dog’s health.
 Omega-3 is especially important for dry skin and may help reduce shedding.
 You must also read labels to ensure the ingredients are 100% natural and sustainably sourced for your dog’s safety.
+Find out how to choose the best fish oils for dogs with this guide!

 Another thing to consider is the type of supplement that is best for your dog.
 Most fish oil supplements come in liquid, capsule, or chewable form.
 Capsules that need to be swallowed may be difficult to administer to stubborn dogs.
 Liquid oil is usually considered the easiest method, but some picky dogs won’t eat it.
 Flavored chews are great for picky dogs but are more expensive and usually contain less nutrients than liquid supplements.